byterubpay/byterub-site/_posts/2019-10-07-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-10-07.md

 **\<suraeNoether>** okay, let's operate briefly assuming that the longest reasonable "natural" re-org is 6 blocks. it's smaller than our current lock time, longer htan isthmus' global data, and matches satoshi's arbitrary selection.
 **\<suraeNoether>**  if we pick safety = 2 or 3, we are still looking at 12 or 18 lock time, not shorter than 10.
 **\<suraeNoether>** now, if we recall, block re-orgs don't always happen naturally and can take place due to adversarial behavior, using the longest one in history is incomplete
 **\<suraeNoether>**  why? the attacker may hold off, biding their time on a real attack, until their attack power is most likely to lead to success.
-Seeing only a few re-orgs of length 2-6 in the entire history of monero doesn't mean that an adversary can't force a 30-length re-org, as an example, so while the monero archival stuff that isthmus has been running is helpful
+Seeing only a few re-orgs of length 2-6 in the entire history of byterub doesn't mean that an adversary can't force a 30-length re-org, as an example, so while the byterub archival stuff that isthmus has been running is helpful
 **\<suraeNoether>** i dunno, i feel like this is an unnecessary rabbit hole
 **\<sgp\_>** "past performance does not indicate future results."
 But I still like seeing how the network performs under normal scenarios
 **\<suraeNoether>** or at least: why try to select a number other than 10 before the next hard fork?